-I am a dedicated engineer with experience in security, devops, software development, systems administration, sales and leadership.
+I am a dedicated engineer with experience in information security, DevOps, software development, systems administration, sales and leadership.

 I am currently a Senior Security Engineer at Xero, working mainly in the area of Identity and Access Management.
-I also hold contracts for resourcing AWS deployments and migrations, and am the Chief Technology Officer at a medical technology startup called Elucimed.
+I also hold contracts for back-end development, deployment pipelines and cloud migrations.

 My background is in support & maintenance of production environments for high-profile companies and Government agencies.
 This included on-site virtualisation, IaaS from various local providers, and working on cloud-based infrastructure like AWS, IBM BlueMix and the GCP.